zanysoft/laravel-widgets/README.md

 Laravel >=5.5 uses Package Auto-Discovery, so you don't need to manually add the ServiceProvider and Facades

-For Laravel < 5.5 read on.

-1) Register a service provider in the `app.php` configuration file
+1) Register a service provider in the `app.php` configuration file if not auto-discover

 ```php
 <?php